House approves bill to ban the sale of flavored e-cigarettes

 “White adult smokers would see little difference in their lives after this ban, while black smokers could face even more sweeping harassment from law enforcement if the hint of menthol smoke can justify a stop” by a police officer, said Rep. Yvette Clarke, D-N.Y.

-“A ban that targets menthol products but ignores other premium tobacco products unduly burdens the black community,” said Clarke, whose Brooklyn district is majority African American.
+“A ban that targets menthol products but ignores other premium tobacco products unduly burdens the black community,″ Clarke, whose Brooklyn district is majority African American, said.

 Clarke invoked Eric Garner, a black New York man who died after being put in a chokehold by police officers who stopped him for selling loose, untaxed cigarettes.